zachmccabe/zachmccabe.github.io/now.md

 Researching [updates](https://www.zachmccabe.com/beijing/index.html#book-updates) for The Photographers Field Guide to Beijing.
 Version 2 is coming in Q4 2019.

-Looking to take on additional web production work.
-(A rather exciting project earlier this summer got put on hold.
-That fucking trade war, eh?)
-Let's build something awesome together: [hello@zachmccabe.com](mailto:hello@zachmccabe.com)

 ## Tools I'm using now

 Below is a partial list of my current tools.
-Some are old favorites, others are well-used and a few I don't even like but they still get the job done.
-This is compiled for my friends, fellow tinkerers and, also, the curious people of the inets.
+This is compiled for friends, fellow tinkerers and, yes, the curious people of the inets.